trueNetLab logo

 Configuration

-Enabling Entra ID SSO in SFOS v21.5 involves a few steps, but it’s straightforward if you follow the details:
+Setting up Entra ID SSO in SFOS v21.5 requires a few steps, but it is manageable if you pay attention to the details:

-1. Set up the authentication server: Go to Authentication > Servers.
-You’ll find a full guide in the Sophos documentation (Microsoft Entra ID Server).
+1. Set up authentication server: Configure an authentication server in Sophos Firewall with the Azure Application ID.
+A detailed guide is available in the Sophos documentation (Microsoft Entra ID Server).

-2. Register callback URLs: Add the VPN portal and Remote Access URLs as callback URLs in Azure to ensure secure communications.
+2. Register callback URLs: Add the VPN portal and remote access URLs as callback URLs in Azure to ensure secure communication.

-3. Import the provisioning file: Sophos Connect needs a provisioning file that contains the gateway name.
-Example:
+3. Import provisioning file: For the Sophos Connect Client, import a provisioning file that contains the gateway name.
+Here is an example:

 [